 Here's What Fairholme's Bruce Berkowitz Has Been Buying

-Today let's look at investing giant Bruce Berkowitz.
-He's the founder of Fairholme Capital Management, which oversees three mutual funds of interest: the flagship Fairholme Fund (FAIRX) seeks long-term growth of capital, the Fairholme Focused Income Fund (FOCIX) seeks current income, and the Fairholme Allocation Fund (FAAFX) seeks long-term total return.
-The funds are all rather focused, each owning less than two dozen stock holdings instead of the hundreds that many funds own.
+Today, let's look at investing giant Bruce Berkowitz.
+He's the founder of Fairholme Capital Management, which oversees three mutual funds of interest: the flagship Fairholme Fund (FAIRX), which seeks long-term growth of capital; the Fairholme Focused Income Fund (FOCIX), which seeks current income; and the Fairholme Allocation Fund (FAAFX), which seeks long-term total return.
+The funds are all rather focused, each owning less than two dozen holdings instead of the hundreds that many funds own.

-The article Here's What Fairholme's Bruce Berkowitz Has Been Buying originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns shares of Berkshire Hathaway and the Fairholme Fund.
-The Motley Fool recommends AIG, Berkshire Hathaway, and Wells Fargo; owns shares of AIG, Bank of America, Berkshire Hathaway, and Wells Fargo; and has options on AIG and Chesapeake Energy.
+The article Here's What Fairholme's Bruce Berkowitz Has Been Buying originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter,has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Wells Fargo.
+Motley Fool newsletter services recommend General Motors, Jefferies Group, Leucadia National, and Wells Fargo.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.